tbl(1) — Linux manual page

 it are to be typeset.
 The format specification is a series of

 column descriptors.
-Each descriptor encodes a classifier
+Each descriptor encodes a classifier followed

-(recognized case-insensitively) or punctuation symbols; modifiers
+case-insensitively) or punctuation symbols; modifiers consist of

-often optional; only some modifiers, described below, make
+some modifiers, described below, make separation necessary.

 The classifier selects from one of several arrangements.
 Some